mongodb/docs/source/core/replication.rst

 -------------------

 All replica sets have a single :term:`primary` node and one or more :term:`secondary` nodes.
-In most deployments, the secondary nodes are roughly equivalent to each other and to the primary node.
-The replica set functionality provides the ability to configure several other types of secondary nodes for specific purposes.
-This section provides a brief overview of the major *types* of nodes that may be a part of a replica set.

-Nodes can be configured either when a node is added to a replica set with the :js:func:`rs.add()` function, or during regular operation using the :js:func:`rs.reconfig()` function.
-Use :js:func:`rs.conf()` to retrieve the current replica set configuration.
+Replica sets sets allow you to configure secondary nodes in a variey of ways.
+This section describes these configurations and also describes the arbiter node type.

-A replica set can have up to 12 nodes, but only 7 nodes can have votes.
+Note that a replica set can have up to 12 nodes, but only 7 nodes can have votes.
 See ":ref:`non-voting nodes <replica-set-non-voting-nodes>`" for configuration information regarding non-voting nodes.